lcarvalhodev/CG-2018-2/README.md

 This Readme provides information about project development, such as tools used and commands required to use the project.
 In addition, it will inform discipline-related issues such as project participants and goals based on what is decided in the classroom about application development.

+##Project
+Build a Ray Tracer to render a snowman considering all variables (Light, Planes, Shadows, Objects, etc.)

 ### Prerequisites

 You should know basic of C++ programming language and basic Math.